belaz19/llm-explore-Norway/README.md

 ```

 ## Interface
-Streamlit application is created for users to submit their questions about tourist attractions in Norway, get answers and submit feedback.
+Streamlit application is created for users to write their questions about tourist attractions in Norway, get answers and give feedback if wanted.

 All details about the app and how to run that app - this info can be found in the folder `norway_guide`.
 The app is scripted in the file `app.py`.